Mosquito-borne disease: Helminthiasis

-Some species of mosquito can carry the filariasis worm, a parasite that causes a disfiguring condition (often referred to as elephantiasis) characterized by a great swelling of several parts of the body; worldwide, around 40 million people are living with a filariasis disability.
+Some species of mosquito can carry the filariasis worm, a parasite that causes a disfiguring condition (often referred to as elephantiasis) characterized by a great swelling of several parts of the body; worldwide, around 120 million people are living with a filariasis disability.

 Virus

-The viral diseases yellow fever, dengue fever, Zika fever and chikungunya are transmitted mostly by Aedes aegypti mosquitoes.
+The viral diseases yellow fever, dengue fever, Zika fever and chikungunya are transmitted mostly by Aedes mosquito vectors such as Aedes aegypti and Aedes albopictus.

 Other viral diseases like epidemic polyarthritis, Rift Valley fever, Ross River fever, St. Louis encephalitis, West Nile fever, Japanese encephalitis, La Crosse encephalitis and several other encephalitic diseases are carried by several different mosquitoes.
 Eastern equine encephalitis (EEE) and Western equine encephalitis (WEE) occur in the United States where they cause disease in humans, horses, and some bird species.
 Because of the high mortality rate, EEE and WEE are regarded as two of the most serious mosquito-borne diseases in the United States.
-Symptoms range from mild flu-like illness to encephalitis, coma and death.
+Symptoms range from mild flu-like illness to encephalitis, coma, and death.

 Viruses carried by arthropods such as mosquitoes or ticks are known collectively as arboviruses.
-West Nile virus was accidentally introduced into the United States in 1999 and by 2003 had spread to almost every state with over 3,000 cases in 2006.
+The ones carried solely by mosquitoes are sometimes called moboviruses (mosquito-borne viruses).
+West Nile virus was accidentally introduced into the US in 1999 and by 2003 had spread to almost every state with over 3,000 cases in 2006.

 Other species of Aedes as well as Culex and Culiseta are also involved in the transmission of disease.

 Myxomatosis is spread by biting insects, including mosquitoes.

 Transmission

 A mosquito's period of feeding is often undetected; the bite only becomes apparent because of the immune reaction it provokes.
 When a mosquito bites a human, it injects saliva and anti-coagulants.
-For any given individual, with the initial bite there is no reaction but with subsequent bites the body's immune system develops antibodies and a bite becomes inflamed and itchy within 24 hours.
+With the initial bite to an individual, there is no reaction, but with subsequent bites, the body's immune system develops antibodies.
+The bites become inflamed and itchy within 24 hours.
 This is the usual reaction in young children.
 With more bites, the sensitivity of the human immune system increases, and an itchy red hive appears in minutes where the immune response has broken capillary blood vessels and fluid has collected under the skin.
 This type of reaction is common in older children and adults.
 Some adults can become desensitized to mosquitoes and have little or no reaction to their bites, while others can become hyper-sensitive with bites causing blistering, bruising, and large inflammatory reactions, a response known as skeeter syndrome.

 One study found Dengue virus and Zika virus altered the skin bacteria of rats in a way that caused their body odor to be more attractive to mosquitoes.